domoritz/BeReal-Export-Manager/README.md

 1. Clone the repository:
     ```sh
-    git@github.com:SoPat712/BeReal-Export-Manager.git
+    git@github.com:domoritz/BeReal-Export-Manager.git
     cd BeReal-Export-Manager
     ```

-2. Install the required Python packages:
-    ```sh
-    pip install -r requirements.txt
-    ```

-3. Ensure you have `exiftool` installed on your system and set it up as a `PATH` variable.
+2. Ensure you have `exiftool` installed on your system and set it up as a `PATH` variable.
 You can download it [here](https://exiftool.org/).

 4. Put your BeReal export folder in the `input` directory.
 The script will automatically find it.